 - loss of bowel control

-- numbness (a loss of feeling or a ‘pins-and-needles’ type tingling sensation) around your genitals, buttocks or anal area
+- numbness (loss of feeling, or a tingling sensation) around your genitals, buttocks or anal area

 - pain that is worse at night.